Call now for a FREE Consultation with a Family Advisor about Assisted Living in your area!

 Highlights

-• -ADAcompliant, walk-in tub with oversized wheelchair accessible door
+• ADA-compliant walk-in tub with oversized wheelchair-accessible door

-• Grab bar, nonslip floor and low threshold make this tub safe and easy to use
+• Grab bar, non-slip floor and low threshold make this tub safe and easy to use

-• 80-gallon capacity
+• Up to 80-gallon capacity

 • Integrated aromatherapy and chromotherapy (color-light therapy)

-• Stainless steel frame
+• Sturdy stainless steel frame

-• Low seat for shoulder-height soaking
+• Low molded seat for comfortable soaking

 The Takeaway

 Consumers who are searching for a true ADA-compliant, wheelchair-accessible tub should take a look at the HandiTub from Therapeutic Tubs.
-With it’s oversized, swing-out door and large seat, transferring in and out from a wheelchair is safe and comfortable, while more than two-dozen jets provide bathers with a relaxing water massage.
+With its oversized, swing-out door and large seat, transferring in and out from a wheelchair is safe and comfortable, while more than two-dozen jets provide bathers with a relaxing water massage.

 What Customers Like